wenckerm1lder/Rgstry-roof/README.md

 `pip install git+https://gitlab.com/cincan/cincan-registry`

-To list locally available tools, "Docker" must be installed and running on your machine.
+To be able to list locally available tools, "Docker" must be running on your machine.

 Tool is not currently in pip, but should be in future.